 The Royal Society Pfizer Award recognises research scientists who are making an innovative contribution to the biological sciences, including basic medical science, which contributes significantly to capacity building in Africa.

-This year, to mark the 10th anniversary of the Royal Society Pfizer Award, the programme has been expanded to allow two awards to be made in 2015.
+In 2015, to mark the 10th anniversary of the Royal Society Pfizer Award, the programme has been expanded to allow two awards.
 Each award consists of a grant towards a research project that is linked to an African centre of scientific excellence, which would normally be a University, or equivalent research centre.
 The grant is intended to contribute towards the costs of the research project, with the exception of the awardees own salary.
 A further personal prize is also given to the recipients.

 Early Career Award